 Since the majority of luxury purchases are made offline, brands should also reimagine the in-store experience.
 Catering to young consumers’ desire for personalization is key, as is doubling down on the concept of the store as its own media channel.
 Brands would also be wise to invest in highly trained staff capable of maintaining one-to-one relationships with customers in and beyond the store.

-In effect staff becoming their personal stylists, backed by customized narratives and personalized product recommendations powered by AI.
+In effect, staff becomes their personal stylists, backed by customized narratives and personalized product recommendations powered by AI.
 Perhaps the most exciting aspect of China’s young luxury market is the scope of opportunity for digitally savvy brands to capture its ever-shifting zeitgeist, and the imperatives this provides for more established brands to stay on top of their game.

 Contact GMA to stay up-to-date with luxury trends in China!